What you can get

 An unarranged overdraft occurs when your account goes overdrawn without an arranged overdraft in place or if your account goes over your arranged overdraft limit.

-When you try to make a payment that would take you into an unarranged overdraft, we make the decision whether to allow or reject the payment based on your individual circumstances and you may incur a fee.How much will it cost?
+When you try to make a payment that would take you into an unarranged overdraft, we make the decision whether to allow or reject the payment based on your individual circumstances.
+If we allow a payment, it will take you into an unarranged overdraft.
+We don’t charge fees for refusing a payment due to lack of funds or allowing a payment despite lack of funds on this account.How much will it cost?

 When you open your account you’ll get an arranged overdraft limit of £250.
 To increase this to £1,500 you’ll need to: